AFMPE/AMPE_SANDBOX/README.md

 - Update the GitHub secrets to include the tfstate file **Example** secrets.TF_AMPE_KEY -> AMPE.terraform.tfstate
 - Update the logic in the 'tfplan' and 'tfapply' files to include the workspace directory and shortcode

+**Only push to main if:**

+* You are generating code in your assigned workspace without deploying Terraform Code to the Azure environment

 ## Workspaces and Short-Codes: